-Seawater based Electro chlorination systems are mostly used for Cooling water treatment and seawater in-take channels and other disinfection requirement.
-Operation of thermal or nuclear power plants located near the seashore requires massive amounts of water for cooling purposes.
-Inevitably, many sedentary marine organisms, such as barnacles, spirorbis, oysters and bryozoa proliferate on the inner wall of cooling water intake pipelines.
+Seawater based Electro chlorination systems are mostly used for Cooling water treatment and seawater in-take channels and other disinfection requirements.
+The operation of thermal or nuclear power plants located near the seashore requires massive amounts of water for cooling purposes.
+Inevitably, many sedentary marine organisms, such as barnacles, spirorbis, oysters, and bryozoa proliferate on the inner wall of cooling water intake pipelines.
 The growth of these marine organisms can reduce the rate of thermal exchange, restrict water movement, clog the pipeline, or erode and perforate the wall of the pipeline

 Chlorine is the widely accepted method to simply and efficiently prohibit fouling.
 But Chlorine gas injection system is dangerous and requires regular maintenance.

-The purpose of Seawater Hypo Chlorination System is to generate and Inject Hypochlorite solution into Sea Water Intake Structures to inhibit the growth of biological organism and to prevent slime deposits on the wall of circulating cooling water pipes.
+The purpose of the Seawater Hypo Chlorination System is to generate and Inject Hypochlorite solution into Sea Water Intake Structures to inhibit the growth of the biological organisms and to prevent slime deposits on the wall of circulating cooling water pipes.